An ad-free and cookie-free website.

 Companies with higher earnings generally provide lower risk. (↑↓)

-Companies with higher dividend yields, if sustaintable, are perceived to
+Companies with higher dividend yields, if sustaintable, are perceived to have lower risk. (↑↓)

 A newly-updated free resource.
 Connect and refer a friend today.